Warehouse Management

 9. Mobile Functionality

 Mobile functionality is typically thought of in regards to picking and tasking allowing users to scan barcodes for SKUs and Warehouse Locations when completing tasks to log for traceability and ensure efficiency of operation and accuracy.
-With the rise of cloud-based WMS solutions and the trend in increasing warehouse size being able to access the full features of a WMS from a tablet or laptop while on the move should also be a consideration.
+With the rise of cloud-based solutions and the trend in increasing warehouse size, being able to access the full features of a WMS from a tablet or laptop while on the move should also be a consideration.

 Key mobile functions to be aware of are: